jeffreyriosjr/jeffrey-alkali-friday/testingJeff.md

 - [ ] Brand and privacy policy anchor tags are clickable and lead to the corresponding client contact sources
 - [ ] Hover pointer animation occurs while hovering over anchor tags

+### (Firefox Browser) Issue List:
+- [ ]  Testimonials are showing default “Lorem Ipsum” posts still
+- [ ] Sign-up section is not showing description or the form to fill out
+- [ ] Footer Left side is not showing logo or anchor tags
+- [ ] Font throughout page is showing at a heavier font weight

+### (Chrome Browser) Issue List:
+- [ ] Testimonials are showing default “Lorem Ipsum” posts still
+- [ ] Sign-up section is not showing description or the form to fill out

+### (Safari Browser) Issue List:
+- [ ] images above “The Space”, “Amenities”, and “Vicinity Map” have a delay loading while first visiting the site
+- [ ] testimonials shows Lorem ipsum
+- [ ] footer left side logo has sage equities box smaller

 # 918

 ### Navbar
 - [ ] Center Logo should be clickable and direct you to Homepage
-- [ ] Communities Title should allow user to open (4)page selection after hovering over, and list each (clickable) page: 17th Place, 918, The Cue, Cleo
+- [ ] Communities Title should allow user to open (4)page selection after hovering over, and list each (clickable) page: 17th Place, 918, The Cue,Cleo
 - [ ] All Pages should take you to corresponding page
 - [ ] About Title should be clickable and take user to corresponding page
 - [ ] Contact Title should be clickable and take user to corresponding page